Fundamental charges for dual-unitary circuits: Introduction

 Despite primarily attracting attention as a solvable model of ergodic dynamics, however, DUCs are also capable - when finely tuned - of realising non-ergodic dynamics.
-In particular, they are capable of hosting \textit{solitons}: local operators which, up to a multiplicative phase, are simply spatially translated at the effective speed of light (i.e.~along an edge of the causal light cone) by the dual-unitary dynamics \cite{bertini2020opent2}.
+In particular, they are capable of hosting \textit{solitons}: local operators which, up to a multiplicative phase, are simply spatially translated at the effective speed of light (i.e.~along an edge of the causal light cone) by the dual-unitary dynamics \cite{bertini2020opent2,gombor2022superintegrableCA}.
 Dynamical quantities in DUCs with solitons display hallmarks of non-ergodicity - the level statistics may become Poissonian (see numerical results in the Supplementary Material of Ref.~\cite{claeys2021ergodic}), and correlation functions pertaining to the solitons will not decay \cite{bertini2019exactcorrfuncs,claeys2021ergodic}.
-Moreover, an exponential number of conserved quantities can be constructed from each soliton\footnote{In a finite chain, a condition on the multiplicative phase needs to be satisified in order for this to be strictly true - see Section \ref{sec:results}, Eqns.~\ref{eqn:Q_s} and \ref{eqn:Q_t}.} \cite{bertini2020opent2}.
-Notably, however, the dynamics of solitons is rather atypical.
-In a many-body quantum system undergoing some `generic' unitary dynamics, localised densities of conserved charge will typically diffuse and become `mixed in' with nonconserved operators (such as in random unitary circuits \cite{khemani2018conslawsRUCs,rakovszky2018diffusive}).
-In contrast, solitons do not diffuse (the number of sites over which they are supported remains strictly constant) nor mix with other operators (or even other solitons), in that they do not produce any non-conserved operator density under the dynamics of the circuit.
+Moreover, an exponential number of conserved quantities can be constructed from each soliton\footnote{In a finite chain, a condition on the multiplicative phase needs to be satisified in order for this to be strictly true - see Section \ref{sec:results}, Eqns.~\ref{eqn:Q_s} and \ref{eqn:Q_t}.} \cite{bertini2020opent2,gombor2022superintegrableCA}.
+Typically, the presence of an extensive number of (local) conserved charges is associated with the notion of \textit{integrability} \cite{faddeev1995algebraicaspects,faddeev1987hamiltonian,faddeev1996algebraic,caux2011remarksonquantumintegrability}.
+Indeed, there exists a family of dual-unitary circuits on qubits that corresponds to a particular point of the trotterised XXZ model, which is solvable by Bethe Ansatz techniques \cite{vanicat2018integrabletrotterization,ljubotina2019ballisticspin,claeys2022corrsinintegrablecircs}.
+Connections between integrable dual-unitary circuits and cellular automata generated from Yang-Baxter maps have also been explored in Ref.~\cite{gombor2022superintegrableCA}.

+Notably, however, the dynamics of solitons in dual-unitary circuit models is rather atypical.
+Quantum integrable systems are thought to have weakly-interacting quasi-particles (that generate the constants of motion), and in a many-body quantum system undergoing some `generic' unitary dynamics, localised densities of conserved charge will typically diffuse and become `mixed in' with nonconserved operators (such as in random unitary circuits \cite{khemani2018conslawsRUCs,rakovszky2018diffusive}).
+In contrast, the solitons to be studied herein do not diffuse (the number of sites over which they are supported remains strictly constant) nor mix with other operators (or even other solitons), in that they do not produce any non-conserved operator density under the dynamics of the circuit.
+They can be thought of as \textit{completely non-interacting} quasi-particles (they do not scatter at all); a particularly strong form of integrability.